ip-netns(8) — Linux manual page

 namespace(s)

-If NAME is present in /var/run/netns it is umounted and
+If NAME is present in /var/run/netns it is umounted and the

-the mount point is removed.
-If this is the last user of
+mount point is removed.
+If this is the last user of the

-and all physical devices will be moved to the default one,
+all physical devices will be moved to the default one,

 otherwise the network namespace persists until it has no